MyKell069/Full_Stack_Java_Extended_4_1/notes/week-3/java-wrappers-casting-boxing.md

   public static void main(String[] args){
     int n = 10;
-    double d = n; //This is now converted from an int to a double.
+    double d = n; //This is now converted from an int to a double. double e = (double) n; //This is explicit, and otherwise the same as the above syntax.
   }
 }
 ```